 How do The Logistics Work Each Week?

-- Pick up your box each week at your site during the allotted time window (you’ll receive a confirmation with location and timing details).
+- Pick up your box each week at your site during the allotted time window (you’ll receive confirmations and reminders by email).

 - It is best to leave the wax box at the pick-up site and bring a bag to transfer your veggies to.
 If you take your wax box with you, return it to your pick-up site the following week so that we can reuse it.

-- If you cannot pick up your box, call Hannah at 360-305-6078 to let her know as soon as you can.
+- If you cannot pick up your box, call us to let us know as soon as you can.
 A friend or neighbor can always pick up on your behalf.
 If nobody picks up your veggies, they will be donated or redistributed.
-Please contact Hannah with any questions!
+Please contact us with any questions!

 - Share your feedback, farm experiences and recipes with us on Facebook or at email@example.com.

 What is in a box?